Mick Taylor: 1988–present

 On 1 December 2010, Taylor reunited with Ronnie Wood at a benefit gig arranged by blues guitarist Stephen Dale Petit to save the 100 Club in London.
 Other special guests at the show were Dick Taylor (first bassist in the Rolling Stones) and blues/jazz trombonist Chris Barber.
 Taylor toured the UK with Petit, appearing as his special guest, featured on a Paul Jones BBC Radio 2 session with him and guested on Petit's 2010 album, The Crave.

 Taylor also helped to promote the Boogie for Stu album, recorded by Ben Waters to honour Ian Stewart (original Stones pianist and co-founder of the band), by taking part in a concert to mark the CD's official launch at the Ambassadors Theatre, London on 9 March 2011.
 Proceeds from the event were donated to the British Heart Foundation.
 Although Jagger and Richards didn't show up, Taylor noticeably enjoyed performing with Watts, Wood and Wyman, among others.
 In 2012, Taylor rejoined the Rolling Stones as a special guest on their 50 & Counting Tour, typically performing "Midnight Rambler" in a prominent lead guitar role.

+Taylor reunited with Ronnie Wood again at Bluesfest, on 1 November 2013, at the Royal Albert Hall in London.
+The event was recorded and released as the album Mr. Luck – A Tribute to Jimmy Reed: Live at the Royal Albert Hall in 2021.

 Guns N' Roses guitarist Slash states that Taylor had the biggest influence on him.

 Equipment

 Throughout his career, Taylor has used various guitars, but is mostly associated with the Gibson Les Paul.
 His first Les Paul was bought when he was still playing with The Gods (from Selmer's, London in '65).
 He acquired his second Les Paul in 1967, not long after joining The Bluesbreakers: Taylor came to Olympic Studios to buy a Les Paul that Keith Richards wanted to sell.
-On the '72/'73 tours Taylor used a couple of Sunburst Les Paul guitars without a Bigsby.
-Other guitars include a Gibson ES-355 for the recording of Sticky Fingers and Exile on Main St., a Gibson SG on the 1969, 1970 and 1971 tours. and occasionally a Fender Stratocaster and a Fender Telecaster..
-For the instructional DVD, Mick Taylor: Rock Blues and Slide Guitar, he uses a Stratocaster.
-He started using the Vigier Excalibur in 1997.
+On the Rolling Stones' 1972 and 1973 tours, Taylor used at least two sunburst Les Paul guitars, both without a Bigsby.
+Other guitars used by Taylor include a Gibson ES-355 used during the recording of Sticky Fingers and Exile on Main St., a Gibson SG on the 1969, 1970 and 1971 tours, and occasionally a Fender Stratocaster and a Fender Telecaster.
+For an instructional DVD entitled Mick Taylor: Rock, Blues and Slide Guitar, he used a Stratocaster.
+He also started playing the Vigier Excalibur in 1997.

 Though Taylor is primarily known as an electric guitarist he has also contributed acoustic guitar, bass guitar, backing vocals, keyboards and synthesizers to solo and guest recordings.